pcaracal/pcaracal/README.md

 - ⚡ I am a fullstack software engineer from Switzerland
 - 🏫 Currently I am studying IT at the KBW, BBW, ZLI
 - 🧠 Learning Rust
-- 📝 Writing code blazingly fast with Neovim on Linux
+- 📝 Writing code blazingly fast with Neovim on Arch Linux

 ### Latest Project